pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[I]f some direction or meaning could be given to our actions, great human forces would be unleashed.
 So, very many answers have been given to the question of the meaning of it all.
 But the answers have been of all different sorts, and the proponents of one answer have looked with horror at the actions of the believers in another.
 Horror, because from a disagreeing point of view, all the great potentialities of the race are channeled into a false and confining blind alley.
 In fact, it is from the history of the enormous monstrosities created by false belief that philosophers have realized the apparently infinite and wondrous capacities of human beings. ...
 &emsp;&emsp;&emsp;What, then, is the meaning of it all? ...
 I think that we must frankly admit that *we do not know*.
 But, in admitting this, we have probably found the open channel.
 &emsp;&emsp;&emsp;This is not a new idea; this is the idea of the Age of Reason.
 This is the philosophy that guided the men who made the democracy that we live under.
 The idea that no one really knew how to run a government led to the idea that we should arrange a system by which new ideas could be developed, tried out, and tossed out if necessary, with more new ideas brought in, a trial-and-error system.
 &emsp;&emsp;&emsp;This method was a result of the fact that science was already showing itself to be a succesful venture at the end of the 18th century.
-Even then it was clear to socially-minded people that the openness of possibilities was an opportunity, and that doubt and discussion were essential to progress in to the unknown.
+Even then it was clear to socially-minded people that the openness of possibilities was an opportunity, and that doubt and discussion were essential to progress into the unknown.
 If we want to solve a problem that we have never solved before, we must leave the door to the unknown ajar."
 -Richard Feynman, The Value of Science

 "In the impetuous youth of humanity, we can make grave errors that can stunt our growth for a long time.
 This we will do if we say we have the answers now, so young and ignorant as we are.
 If we suppress all discussion, all criticism, proclaiming 'This is the answer, my friends.
 Man is saved!', we will doom humanity for a long time to the chains of authority, confined to the limits of our present imagination.
 It has been done so many times before. ...
 [D]oubt is not to be feared but welcomed and discussed"
 --Richard Feynman, The Value of Science

+"His almost compulsive need to solve puzzles, his provocative mischievousness, his indignant impatience with pretension and hypocrisy, and his talent for one-upping anybody who tries to one-up him."
+--Albert R. Hibbs, intro to *Surely You're Joking, Mr. Feynman*

+"The deep pleasure of scientific understanding that has been the wellspring of happiness in his life."
+--Albert R. Hibbs, intro to *Surely You're Joking, Mr. Feynman*

 "It's easy to assume that others think the worst of you.
 But when you assume what others think, maybe all you're doing is turning them into a character that only exists in your mind.
 The nice thing is sometimes all it takes is a change in perspective to make the world feel brand new."
 --Nathan Fielder, The Rehearsal ep 4